 Open Dental works very well on Windows Tablet PCs.
-The tablet must run a full version of Windows (not Windows 8 RT), and the screen must have a resolution of at least 1024x768 (1280x768 in version 17.1 and greater).
+The tablet must run a full version of Windows (not Windows 8 RT), and the screen must have a resolution of at least 1024x768 (1280x768 in version 17.1 and greater) in accordance with our basic Computer Requirements.
 Interaction will generally be with a stylus, and sometimes with an optional keyboard.
 See the Wireless section for ideas regarding security.

 Tablet PCs can be useful, but because of small size, heat generation, security, charging requirements, replacement cost and other factors, you should try one before buying many.
 Also consider that although they have become such an integral part of our lives, they may or may not be more effective than stationary devices with larger monitors.
 Some offices have reported success with laptops mounted to walls, or traditional computers and large flat screens with wireless keyboards and pointing devices.